 This website, prepared by the Grants Information Office, Division of Research Grants, contains suggestions based on the experience of the NIH staff to assist applicants in avoiding common errors on applications.

 Helpful Hints on Preparing a Career Development application: These websites, prepared by The Grants Information Office, Division of Research Grants, contains useful hints to assist you in preparing an individual NRSA fellowship.

 Grant Writing Workshop (410-502-2804): This course is designed to assist first time applicants with writing an NIH or other peer reviewed proposal.
 The workshop focuses on the actual writing of an application, including a detailed analysis of the major components of the NIH grant application.
 In addition, the workshop provides advice about when to seek grant support as well as how to identify appropriate sources.
-Sponsored by Professional Development Office.
+Sponsored by Professional Development and Career Office.

 Welch Library Courses: All courses are free to employees, but registration is required.

 Stay up-to-date with the latest research findings from the Institute for Basic Biomedical Sciences.